ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 **References**
 - I discovered Langton's ant from <a href="https://www.youtube.com/watch?v=qZRYGxF6D3w" target="_blank">this nice video of David Louapre(in French)</a>
 - Experience hexagonal Langton's ant online in <a href="https://brtmr.de/2015/10/05/hexadecimal-langtons-ant-2.html" target="_blank">this post of Bastian Reitemeier</a>.
 I took the same notations to name the directions.
-- Code and outputs are available <a href="https://github.com/ahstat/langton-voronoi" target="_blank">on my github</a>.
+- Code and outputs are available <a href="https://github.com/ahstat/langton-voronoi" target="_blank">on my github</a>
+- <a href="https://en.wikipedia.org/wiki/Langton%27s_ant" target="_blank">Wikipedia page</a> describing Langton's ant and some extensions.

 <hr />